yi-huang-1/torchrdit/wiki/Results.md

 Internal class for k-space Fourier coefficients (not real-space fields).

 Contains Fourier coefficients in k-space representing spectral amplitudes.
-These are the raw coefficients from the electromagnetic solver before field reconstruction.
+These are the raw coefficients from the electromagnetic solver

 Note: This is an internal class - use public field API methods instead.